Åsane Municipality

-Åsane is a former municipality in the old Hordaland county in Norway.
-The municipality existed from 1904 until 1972.
-The 71 km2 municipality encompassed the northern part of the Bergen Peninsula, roughly corresponding to the present-day borough of Åsane in the city-municipality of Bergen.
-The administrative centre of the municipality was the village of Eidsvåg.
+Åsane is a former municipality in the old Hordaland county, Norway.
+The 71.2 km2 municipality existed from 1904 until its dissolution in 1972.
+The area is now part of Bergen Municipality in the traditional district of Midhordland in Vestland county.
+The administrative centre was the village of Eidsvåg.
+The municipality encompassed the northern part of the Bergen Peninsula, roughly corresponding to the present-day borough of Åsane, north of the city centre of Bergen.
 The main church for the municipality was Åsane Church.
-Historically, the area was called Aasene, but with spelling reforms in the Norwegian language, the modern spelling has been Åsane since about 1920.